Mongol campaign against the Nizaris: Campaign against Rudbar and Alamut

-The Mongols campaigned against the Nizari heartland of Alamut and Rudbar from three directions.
+In September 1256, Hulegu started the offensive against the Nizari heartland of Rudbar from three directions, and instructed all Mongol garrisons in Iraq-i Ajam to prepare for conflict.
 The right wing, under Buqa Temür and Köke Ilgei, marched via Tabaristan.
 The left wing, under Tegüder and Kitbuqa, marched via Khuwar and Semnan.
 The center was under Hulegu himself.
 Meanwhile, Hülegü sent another warning to Khurshah.
 Khurshah was at the Maymun-Diz fortress and was apparently playing for time; by resisting longer, the arrival of winter could have stopped the Mongol campaigning.
 He sent his vizier Kayqubad; they met the Mongols in Firuzkuh and offered the surrender of all strongholds except Alamut and Lambsar, and again asked for a year's delay for Khurshah to visit Hülegü in person.
 Meanwhile, Khurshah ordered Gerdkuh and the fortresses of Quhistan to surrender, which their chiefs did, but the garrison of Gerdkuh continued to resist.
 The Mongols continued to advance and reached Lar, Damavand, and Shahdiz.
 Khurshah sent his 7- or 8-years-old son as a show of good faith, but he was sent back due to his young age.
 Khurshah then sent his second brother Shahanshah (Shahin Shah), who met the Mongols at Rey.
 But Hülegü demanded the dismantling of the Nizari fortifications to show his goodwill.

 Numerous negotiations between the Nizari Imam and Hülegü were futile.
 Apparently, the Nizari Imam sought to at least keep the main Nizari strongholds, while the Mongols were adamant that the Nizaris must fully submit.